jandersongarcia/echostack/README.md

 2. `public/index.php` acts as the entry point
 3. Middlewares (API Key, JWT Auth, etc.) are loaded
 4. The route is resolved
-5. The Controller responds with JSON
+5. The Controller returns JSON

 ### Test via terminal: